 Sedation is recognized by the American Academy of Pediatric Dentistry as an effective way to make many children comfortable during their dental visit.
 Before administering any sedative or anesthetic to your child, your NYC sedation dentist will talk to you about the process of sedation and pre- and post-sedation instructions.

 The American Academy of Pediatric Dentistry endorses the use of nitrous oxide/oxygen inhalation therapy as a safe and effective technique to reduce anxiety and decrease pain.
 The gas (a mixture of nitrous oxide and oxygen) is administered by inhaling through a flavored nasal mask in which your child will smell a sweet, pleasant aroma.
 Patients are still conscious and can talk to their dentist during their visit.
 Nitrous oxide is one of the safest sedative treatments in dentistry.
 It has a rapid onset, and the effects wear off almost immediately.
 Nitrous oxide may be used in combination with other sedative agents.

-General anesthesia is a management technique that uses medications to allow your child to go to sleep while receiving dental treatment in a hospital setting.
-Patients requiring anesthesia will be treated at North Shore LIJ Lenox Hill Hospital in Manhattan.
+General anesthesia is a management technique that uses medications to allow your child to go to sleep while receiving dental treatment.
+Patients requiring anesthesia will be treated at Lenox Hill Hospital/Manhattan Eye, Ear and Throat Hospital on the Upper East Side.
 Anesthesia is administered by a pediatric anesthesiologist and the dental work is completed by two pediatric dentists who have specialty training in treating children under general anesthesia.
-Although there is some risk associated with general anesthesia, it is safe when administered by an appropriately trained physician in a properly equipped hospital setting.
+Although there is some risk associated with general anesthesia, it is safe when administered by an appropriately trained physician.
 Candidates for this procedure might include those with severe anxiety, special needs or those with extensive dental decay.
 We will discuss in detail the risks and benefits involved with general anesthesia before this procedure.